 - The Compliance of provision of all laws, rules, regulations, standards applicable to the Company is the responsibility of the management of the Company.
-My examination was limited to the verification of records and procedures on test check basis for the purpose of issue of the Secretarial Audit Report; - It is the responsibility of management of the Company to maintain secretarial records, devise proper systems to ensure compliance with the provisions of all applicable laws and regulations and to ensure that the systems are adequate and operate effectively; - 3) I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
+My examination was limited to the verification of records and procedures on test check basis for the purpose of issue of the Secretarial Audit Report; - 2) It is the responsibility of management of the Company to maintain secretarial records, devise proper systems to ensure compliance with the provisions of all applicable laws and regulations and to ensure that the systems are adequate and operate effectively; My responsibility is to express an opinion on these secretarial records based on my audit. - 3) I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
-I believe that the processes and practices followed provide a reasonable basis for my opinion; - 4) I have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company; - 5) Wherever required, I have obtained the Management Representation about the compliance of laws, rules and regulations and major events during the audit period; - The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
-My examination was limited to the verification of procedures on test basis; - The Secretarial Audit Report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company;
+I believe that the processes and practices followed provide a reasonable basis for my opinion; - 4) I have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company; - 5) Wherever required, I have obtained the Management Representation about the compliance of laws, rules and regulations and major events during the audit period; - 6) The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
+My examination was limited to the verification of procedures on test basis; - 7) The Secretarial Audit Report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company;

-Practising Company Secretaries 101, Parn-Kutir, 1st Floor, Opp.
-Old Sanjeevani Hospital, Rani Sati Marg, Malad (East), Mumbai - 400 097.
-Tel: 022-28818135 Website: www.jsa-cs.com; Email ID: jaya@jsa-cs.com
+101, Parn-Kutir, 1st Floor, Opp.
+Old Sanjeevani Hospital, Rani Sati Marg, Malad (East), Mumbai - 400 097 Website: www.jsa-cs.com; Email ID: corplaw@jsa-cs.com

-8) Any liability on me arising from this certificate shall not increase due to a contractual or other limitation on liability of another party.
+Any liability on me arising from this certificate shall not increase due to a contractual or other limitation on liability of another party.
 My liability shall be limited to the extent of fees charged by it in respect of this assignment.